bvieuble/bvieuble.github.io/_posts/2025-01-11-chinavisit3.md

 > ##### 🚫 Don't do drugs!
 >
-> As for many Asian countries, carrying drugs or even just being tested positive for drug consumption can get you in extremely severe trouble.
-It includes marijuana.
-So, if marijuana is legal back in your home country and you are consuming it frequently, you should make sure to have no residuals on your clothes and luggage.
-You should also stop your consumption early before your trip to have no residual in your blood.
+> As for many Asian countries, carrying drugs or even just testing
+> positive for drug consumption can get you in extremely severe trouble.
+It
+> includes marijuana.
+So, if marijuana is legal back in your home country and
+> you are consuming it frequently, you should make sure to have no residuals on
+> your clothes and luggage.
+You should also stop your consumption early before
+> your trip to have no residual in your blood.
 {: .block-danger }

 Importantly, you will need to fill an **arrival card** before entering China,